jch3ng/my-notes/content/About.md

 I joined the [[Obsidian]] bandwagon around October 2021.
 This is my "digital garden" of notes.
-For various reasons I don't [work with the garage door up](https://notes.andymatuschak.org/Work_with_the_garage_door_up)  (but I respect this, and maybe I'll get there).
-One goal: demonstrate the emergent value of notes.
+For various reasons I don't currently [work with the garage door up](https://notes.andymatuschak.org/Work_with_the_garage_door_up)  but working towards my certification.